-- Determine the frequency of sound from a tuning fork: - o Measure the period of oscillation from a sinusoidal curve-fit to the recorded wave. - Examine the frequency spectrum (take the Fourier Transform of your data). - Examine the frequency spectrum of a solid rod.
-Where you hold the rod effects the spectrum. - Using the string wave apparatus plot the frequency and wavelength of the first 5 harmonics.
-Determine the wave speed and match to theory.
-NOTE: Use non-stretchy string so the mass density (mass per length) is approximately constant.
+- Determine the frequency of sound from a tuning fork: - Measure the period of oscillation from a sinusoidal curve-fit to the recorded wave. - Examine the frequency spectrum (take the Fourier Transform of your data). - Examine the frequency spectrum of a solid rod and determine if it behaves like a open pipe, closed pipe or pipe with one open end.